ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Message Properties {#message-props}

-The Send Action takes per-Message Message Properties which control how the contents will be sent down to the underlying Protocol Stack and transmitted.
+The Send Action takes Message Properties which control how the contents will be sent down to the underlying Protocol Stack and transmitted.

+Message Properties share a single namespace with Transport Properties (see
+{{transport-props}}).
+This allows the specification of per-Connection Protocol Properties that can be overridden on a per-Message basis.

-If Message Properties should be overridden for a specific Message, an empty sent parameter Object can be acquired and all desired Message Properties can be added to that Object.
-A sendParameters Object can be reused for sending multiple contents with the same properties.
+If an application wants to override Message Properties for a specific message, it can acquire an empty MessageProperties Object and add all desired Message Properties to that Object.
+It can then reuse the same MessageProperties Object for sending multiple Messages with the same properties.

 ~~~
 MessageProperties := NewMessagedProperties()
 MessageProperties.Add(property, value)
 ~~~

-The Message Properties share a single namespace with the Transport Properties (see
-{{transport-props}}).
-This allows the specification of Protocol Properties that can be overridden on a per-Message basis.

 Message Properties may be inconsistent with the properties of the Protocol Stacks underlying the Connection on which a given Message is sent.
 For example, a Connection must provide reliability to allow setting an infinitie value for the lifetime property of a Message.
-Sending a Message with Send Properties inconsistent with the
-Transport Preferences on the Connection yields an error.
+Sending a Message with Message Properties inconsistent with the Selection Properties of the Connection yields an error.